CouncilDataProject/cdptools_v2/docs/transcript_formats.md

 ### Format: Timestamped Speaker Turns
 An enhancement of `format: timestamped-sentences`.
 Like all, it has the basic `format`, `annotations`, and `confidence`.
-However, the `data` section is a large list of speaker turns, where each speaker turn is a dictionary with keys: `speaker` and `data`. `speaker` is a text representing the identity of the speaker. `data` is a list of sentences belonging to a particular speaker turn.
+However, the `data` section is a large list of speaker turns, where each speaker turn is a dictionary with keys: `speaker` and `data`. `speaker` is a text representing the identity of the speaker. `speaker` can be an empty string if the speaker is unknown. `data` is a list of sentences belonging to a particular speaker turn.
 These sentences have the same structure as the elements of `data` of `format: timestamped-sentences`.

 The basic layout of a `format: timestamped-speaker-turns` format currently for CDP instances will be the following JSON block: